Ultimaker/Cura/docs/scene/scene.md

 Accessing SceneNodes in the Scene
 ----

-SceneNodes can be accessed using a BreadthFirstIterator or a DepthFirstIterator.
-Each iterator traverses the scene graph and returns a Python iterator, which yield all the SceneNodes and their children.
+SceneNodes can be accessed using a `BreadthFirstIterator` or a `DepthFirstIterator`.
+Each iterator traverses the scene graph and returns a Python iterator, which yields all the SceneNodes and their children.

 ``` python
 for node in BreadthFirstIterator(scene.getRoot()):